CypZoe/Final-Project-CS-207/README.md

 - 1 x embroider hoop
 - 1 x USB cable - A/MicroB - 3ft
 - 1 x pack of sewing needles
-- 1 x alligator clips
+- 1 x pack of alligator clips
+- 1 x wire
+- 1 x fabric chalk

 # Build Instructions

-The Adafruit FLORA Neopixel should be positioned roughly one inch apart on a piece of woven fabric which has been placed in an embroidery hoop.
-They should then be sewn together in a daisy chained with the data line out of one neopixel being sewn to the data line in of the next neopixel in the circuit.
-The first neopixel in the circuit is sewn to the Gemma V2 microcomputer with the data line in being sewn to pin D1.
-The ground on the microcomputer is then sewn in a continuos manner through each neopixels ground which is indicated by a subtraction sign.
-The same process is repeated with the voltage out of the microcomputer being sewn through each of teh voltage in holes of the neopixels which is denoted by a plus sign.
-The photoresistor is then sewn to the A1 pin and ground of the microcontroller.
-Finally the pushbutton is attached, via a wire that has been striped at both ends, to the D0 pin of the microcontroller and the parrallel leg is hooked under the conductive thread that was previously sewn to ground.
+The first step of this project is to position the LED's in the shape of a star, while the fabric is held tight in an embroidery hoop.
+Following this, mark the location of each LED with fabric chalk.
+These LED's should be positioned roughly one inch, or more, apart.
+They should then be sewn onto the fabric linking each data line out of one LED to the data line in of the next LED.
+After the data in and out of two LED's has been sewn together a knot should be tied, at each loose end, and clear nail polish should be painted over each knot.
+This process should be repeated until all the LED's have been daisy chained together in the shape of a star.
+The digital pin D1 on the Gemma V2 microcontroller should then be sewn to the data line in of the first LED.
+Following this the ground pin of the Gemma should be sewn in a continuos manner to ground pin of each LED.
+The ground pins of the Adafruit FLORA neopixel LED's are donated by a plus sign.
+This process should then be repeated with the voltage out pin being sewn to in a continuos manner to each voltage pin, denoted by a subtraction sign, of the LEDs.
+The next step of building this circuit is to attach the photoresistor to the front of the fabric.
+To do this twist the both legs of the photoresistor into a spiral, leaving roughlt one and half centimeters of the photoresistor legs strait.
+The straight portion of the photoresistor legs should then be painted over with clear nailpolish.
+Following this sew one leg to the A1 pin of the Gemma V2 microcontroller and the other to the ground pin of the Gemma.
+The last step of the build is to attach the pushbutton.
+This requires a wire which has haad its tubing stripped at both ends.
+One end of the stripped wire is then wrapped arround pin D0 of the Gemma V2 microcontroller and the other end is wrapped around on of the pushbutton legs.
+The pushbutton leg parrallel to the leg with the wire wrapped around it is then hooked under the conductive thread which was previously sewn to the ground pin of the Gemma.

 <img src="Hardware/Light-Activated Pixel Star Schematic.jpg" width = "500">